Knife Blades Types

-There are many types of knife blades, each with their own advantages and disadvantages for different tasks.
+Understanding the various types of knife blades can help you choose the right one for your needs.
+Each blade type is designed for specific tasks, offering unique advantages and performance characteristics.
 Here is a brief overview of some common knife blade types and what they are best suited for.

 Drop-point : This is a versatile blade type that has a curved edge and a slightly sloped spine; good compromise between strength and utility.
 Good for hunting, camping and general purpose cutting.